AdobeDocs/dynamic-media-classic.en/help/using/previewing-asset.md

 You can use Viewer List to preview how an asset appears on a particular viewer platform type such as HTML5.
 Depending on the asset type and the associated viewer that you have selected to preview, not all platforms are available in Viewer List.

-You can also use Viewer List to copy a viewer's URL or view and copy the viewer code for embedding in your Web pages.
+You can also use Viewer List to copy a viewer's URL or view and copy the viewer code for embedding in your web pages.

-For a given viewer platform, the Viewer List window lets you visually see what devices, such as tablets and Smartphones, that a viewer is available for use.
+For a given viewer platform, the Viewer List window displays the devices, such as tablets and smartphones, for which a viewer is available.

 **To preview an asset based on viewer platform type:**

 1. In the Asset Library panel on the left side, navigate to the Asset folder that contains the asset you want to preview.
-1. Do any one of the following:
+1. Do one of the following:

     * Above the Assets window, on the right side of the toolbar, select **[!UICONTROL Grid View]**.
 In the Asset window, select a single asset, and then below the thumbnail image, go to **[!UICONTROL Preview]** > **[!UICONTROL Viewer List]**.
     * Above the Assets window, on the right side of the toolbar, select **[!UICONTROL List View]**.
 In the Asset window, select a single asset, and then to the right of the thumbnail image, go to **[!UICONTROL Preview]** > **[!UICONTROL Viewer List]**.
     * Above the Assets window, on the right side of the toolbar, select **[!UICONTROL Detail View]**.
 On the same toolbar, go to **[!UICONTROL Preview]** > **[!UICONTROL Viewer List]**.

-1. (Optional) In the Viewer List window, select the column heading **[!UICONTROL Name]** or **[!UICONTROL Platform type]** to sort the column by ascending or descending order.
+1. (Optional) In the Viewer List window, select the column heading **[!UICONTROL Name]** or **[!UICONTROL Platform type]** to sort the column in ascending or descending order.
 1. In the Viewer List window, under the Actions column of the table, select **[!UICONTROL Preview]** to see how the asset appears for a selected viewer and platform type.

    Close the displayed preview.